decepticons441/decepticons/README.md

-# Deceptions - Project Proposal
+# Decepticons - Project Proposal

 ## Project Description
 1. Who is your target audience?
 Who do you envision using your application?
 Depending on the domain of your application, there may be a variety of audiences interested in using your application.
 You should hone in on one of these audiences.<br>